Luminatrixx/NIVR2/README.md

 ## Model File Layout

+Download the SeedVR2 model files from [Comfy-Org/SeedVR2 on Hugging Face](https://huggingface.co/Comfy-Org/SeedVR2), then place them in the folders below.

 On import, the extension registers these folders with ComfyUI:

 - `ComfyUI/models/nivr2_dit/`
 - `ComfyUI/models/nivr2_vae/`

 That means the native loader dropdowns will discover SeedVR2 files from those locations automatically.
+You can also use ComfyUI's native model folders:

+- `ComfyUI/models/diffusion_models/`
+- `ComfyUI/models/vae/`

 ### Conditioning assets